24 Plant-Based Recipes - Cover

 Vitamin B-12 is an incredibly important nutrient for your body with many health benefits.

-Fatigue, mood swings, mental sluggishness, and irritability are all potential signs of a deficiency — something which is, unfortunately, a common occurrence.
+Fatigue, mood swings, mental sluggishness, and irritability are all potential signs of being low in vitamin B12 — something which is, unfortunately, a common occurrence.

 Because B-12 is involved in so many functions within your body — from energy and memory to skin and hair health — it’s critical that you get enough of it in your diet.
 This may be more challenging for some who follow a plant-based diet but it is not at all impossible.